Direct Imaging of Hydrogen-Driven Dislocation and Strain Field Evolution in a Stainless Steel Grain: Results and Discussion

 \subsection{Dislocation strain field evolution}

 Based on observations of dislocation pileup evolution upon introduction of hydrogen, it has been previously inferred that hydrogen reduces the interaction between dislocations by changing their stress fields \cite{Birnbaum1994,Ferreira1998}.
 To quantify the changes in the strain field surrounding the large dislocation, we compare slices though the 3D reconstructed volume where $\mathbf{b}$ and $[\bar{1}11]$ (the normal to the initial glide plane of the large dislocation) are in plane and $\xi$ is normal to the slice (i.e. where the large dislocation has predominantly edge character).
-These slices are shown in \textbf{Figure \ref{fig:Fig5}}a and b.
-A theoretical model, devoid of hydrogen, of an edge dislocation strain field projected along $[111]$ is shown in Figure \ref{fig:Fig5}c (Methods), and compared to the experimental strain field by considering circular line profiles drawn at a 30 nm radius from the dislocation core (Figure \ref{fig:Fig5}d).
+These slices are shown in \textbf{Figure \ref{fig:Fig5}}a, b.
+A theoretical model, devoid of hydrogen, of the edge dislocation strain field projected along $[111]$ is shown in Figure \ref{fig:Fig5}c (Experimental Section), and compared to the experimental strain field by considering circular line profiles drawn at a 30 nm radius from the dislocation core (Figure \ref{fig:Fig5}d).
 Agreement between the theoretical model and the experiment is initially good, but worsens as the hydrogen concentration increases.

-The evolution of strain along the circular line profiles during charging is shown in Figure \ref{fig:Fig5}e and f.
-Figure \ref{fig:Fig5}g shows how the maximum and minimum values, averaged over $\pm\pi/8$ around each maximum/minimum, evolve during charging.
+The evolution of strain along the circular line profiles during charging is shown in Figure \ref{fig:Fig5}e,f.
+Figure \ref{fig:Fig5}g shows how the maximum and minimum values, averaged over $\pm\pi/4$ around each maximum/minimum, evolve during charging.
 We observe a reduction of the elastic strain surrounding the dislocation by up to 35\% between the start and end of hydrogen charging.
-This relative reduction agrees well with the computed reduction of edge dislocation-carbon atom interaction energy in $\alpha$-Fe upon introduction of hydrogen \cite{Sofronis1995}.
-Our observations reveal hydrogen elastic shielding (Figure \ref{fig:Fig5}) which has been predicted by simulations \cite{Birnbaum1994}, and indirectly inferred from \textit{in situ} TEM observations of dislocation pileup evolution following the introduction of hydrogen \cite{Ferreira1998}.
-These direct BCDI measurements of subtle changes in dislocation strain field are important, since they provide fundamental validation of hydrogen-induced dislocation stress shielding, which is core to the HELP mechanism.
+This relative reduction agrees well with the computed reduction of edge dislocation-carbon atom interaction energy in $\alpha$-Fe upon the introduction of hydrogen \cite{Sofronis1995}.